What to know about 401(k) rollover options

 Let’s start with your options when it comes to your old 401(k).

-1. Leave your money with your old employer’s 401(k) plan.
+- Leave money in your old plan.
 This is the simplest option — essentially doing nothing and leaving your 401(k) funds where they are.
-(In some cases, balances under $5,000 may be automatically forced out of the plan).
+(In some cases, balances under $7,000 may be automatically forced out of the plan).

-2. Roll your assets over to an IRA.
+- Roll funds to an Individual Retirement Account (IRA).
 You’ll need to open a new IRA if you don’t currently have one.
 If you do have an IRA, you can roll your 401(k) money over into it.

-3. Roll your old 401(k) over into your new employer’s plan.
-If your new employer offers a retirement plan, such as a 401(k), this might be a good option because it will enable you to keep your retirement savings momentum going.
+- Roll into your new employer’s plan.
+If your new employer offers a retirement plan, such as a 401(k), this might be a good option because it will enable you to keep your retirement savings all in one place.

-4. Cash out all your 401(k).
-Here, you’ll “take the money and run” by taking a lump-sum distribution from your old 401(k) account.
+- Cash out all your 401(k).
+Here, you’ll take a lump-sum distribution from your old 401(k) account.
 You will have to pay income tax on the distribution and if you’re younger than 59½, you’ll probably have to pay an additional 10% tax penalty.

 A common misconception about 401(k) plans is that if you leave your funds in the account after leaving the employer, you will continue to receive matching contributions or continue to vest the previously added match.
-We hate to be the bearers of bad news, but that’s not the case.
-Not only will you not receive any matching contributions, but you won’t be able to contribute to your old 401(k) at all.
+That’s not the case, however.
+Not only will you not receive any matching contributions, but you also won’t be able to contribute to your old 401(k) at all.

-In some cases, 401(k)s can be costlier than IRAs if they come with an extra layer of fees.
-First, there are administrative fees.
+401(k)s can cost more or less than IRAs.
+First, 401(k)s typically have administrative fees.
 These are in place to cover the day-to-day operations of a 401(k), including record-keeping, accounting, legal and trustee services.
-All in, 401(k) fees are, on average, around 1% of plan assets, according to the Center for American Progress.1 In addition, 401(k) investment options can sometimes be more expensive than other investments available outside of a 401(k).
+In addition, 401(k) investment options can sometimes be more expensive than other investments available outside of a 401(k).

-However, it’s important to point out that there are fees with both types of accounts, so it’s important to understand the fees associated with your specific plan.
+It’s important to review the administrative and investment fees for both types of accounts before making a decision, so it’s important to understand the fees associated with your specific plan.

 Our free Fee Analyzer will tell you what impact fees might have on your retirement goals.

-Your investment time horizon and risk tolerance, along with several other factors, can ultimately guide your asset class decisions.
+Your investment time horizon and risk tolerance, along with several other factors, can ultimately help guide your decision.

 You can use the Empower Investment Checkup tool to help determine your target allocation and see how your existing portfolio compares.

-Finally, as with any retirement account, when you make trades within your IRA, you can do so without generating IRS reporting requirements.
-Think of it this way: When you sell shares, you’re not taking a distribution, and you’re not making a contribution when you use the profits to reinvest.
+Finally, when you make trades within either a 401(k) plan or an IRA, you can do so without generating a reportable event to the IRS .
+Think of it this way: When you sell shares, you’re not taking a distribution, and you’re not making a contribution when you use the proceeds to reinvest.

 Cashing out your 401(k)

-However, if a portion of your 401(k) is invested in company stock, then cashing out a portion could make sense.
+However, if a portion of your 401(k) is invested in company stock, then taking that portion as a distribution could make sense.
 The reason?
 Company stock has different tax treatment if it’s taken out as part of a lump sum distribution from a 401(k).
-Typically, whether you withdraw money from a 401(k) as a lump sum distribution or as income during retirement, you pay tax on all your withdrawals at ordinary income rates.
+Typically, whether you withdraw money from a 401(k) as a lump sum distribution or as income during retirement, you pay tax on all your 401(k) withdrawals at ordinary income rates.
 Gains that came from appreciation and income, therefore, have the same tax treatment.

 Company stock, on the other hand, can be distributed as shares “in-kind” from a 401(k) as part of a lump sum distribution and the ordinary income tax rate will be applied only to the cost basis of the stock.
 Any growth in your company stock is considered “net unrealized appreciation,” or NUA.
 You’ll only pay tax on your NUA once you sell the stock, and if you sell it a year after taking the lump sum distribution, you’ll be taxed at long-term capital gains rates.